-Our Sixth Form is traditional in the sense that we offer an academic programme based on A Levels with a small number of other Level 3 qualifications.
-Fundamental reforms of A Level examinations started in September 2015 with the government abolishing modular examinations in some subjects and returning to linear assessment at the end of a two year course.
+Our Sixth Form is traditional in the sense that Students will have access to over 20 A Levels or we offer an academic programme based on equivalent courses, ensuring that students can A Levels with a small number of other Level 3 choose subjects and courses best suited to their qualifications.
+Fundamental reforms of A Level abilities, aspirations and academic interests.
+Students examinations started in September 2015 with the are expected to select 3 A Levels and there is government abolishing modular examinations in the opportunity to study a fourth A Level, where some subjects and returning to linear assessment appropriate, with Further Mathematics counting as a at the end of a two-year course.

-In September 2018 all the A Level subjects offered at St John Payne will have been reformed and therefore students will not have the opportunity in any subject to re-sit modular examinations and will need to revise two years of work for the examinations that take place at the end of Year 13.
+at St John Payne will have been reformed and our core provision.
+This project is very much like a therefore students will not have the opportunity in university-style dissertation, enabling students to any subject to re-sit modular examinations and will need to revise two years of work for the examinations and laying firm foundations for effective research at that take place at the end of Year 13.